dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 ![Regex Demystified Banner](images/regex-demystified/regex-demystified-banner.png)

 Regex (also called Regular Expression or RegExp) is a sequence of characters that can be used to find or match patterns in text.
-Regexes are made up of special characters (metacharacters) that allow to define complex patterns in a terse and concise manner.
+Regexes are made up of special characters that enable us to define complex patterns in a terse and concise manner.

-Regexes has a broad range of real world applications such as user input validation, parsing long structured files for important information, web scrapping, transforming text from one format to another as well as for find and replace operations.
+Regular Expressions has a broad range of real-world applications such as user input validation, parsing long structured files for important information, web scrapping, transforming text from one format to another as well as find and replace operations.

-To a user that comes across regex for the first time it will feel like they are trying to read incomprehensible garbled text, but once they start understanding the characters that make up the madness they will soon realize that they have just unlocked a super power that can literally save the day (no pun intended).
+To a user that comes across regex for the first time, it will feel like they are trying to read incomprehensible garbled text, but once they start understanding the characters that make up the madness they will soon realize that they have just unlocked a superpower that can save the day.
 This feeling is summed up perfectly by xkcd.

 ![Regex Saves the Day|420](images/regex-demystified/regular_expression_xkcd.png)

-One really nice thing about regex is that once we learn its syntax we can pretty much use it in any programming language (Python, JavaScript, Perl, Rust, PowerShell, etc.) with little to no modification.
+One nice thing about regex is that once we learn its syntax we can pretty much use it in any programming language (Python, JavaScript, Perl, Rust, PowerShell, etc.) with little to no modification.

-Lets get started by learning the metacharacters that make up Regular Expressions.
+Let's get started by learning the meta characters that make up Regular Expressions.

 ### Basic Concepts

 #### Anchor Characters

 The `^` and `$` characters are called anchor characters.
-They allow to match a pattern that occurs at the start or end of a string.
-Anchor characters are special as they does not consume any visible character instead they match on the invisible character that denotes the start or end a string.
+They allow matching a pattern that occurs at the start or end of a string.
+Anchor characters are special as they do not consume any visible character instead they match the invisible character that denotes the start or end of a string.

 >**^The**: Matches any string that starts with the word The
 >